 Note: The data presented indicate a running total of the number of reports submitted to the PSOPPC via CFER-H V1.1 and CFER-H V1.2.
+Counts shown in the figure are cumulative, therefore it is not appropriate to sum the counts shown across years.

-The year displayed indicates the year a report was submitted by a PSO to the PSOPPC.
+- The year displayed indicates the calendar year (CY) a report was submitted by a PSO to the PSOPPC.
 Note that this is neither the date the patient safety concern occurred nor the date the concern was reported by the health care provider or facility.
-While not reported here, the INITIAL REPORT DATE is the CFER-H data element representing the date the report was initially entered into the system at the provider facility.
-The median number of days between initial report date and submission to the PSOPPC was 595 (1.6 years), with an interquartile range (25th-75th percentiles) from 269 days (0.7 years) to 1,206 days (3.3 years).
-The full range of differences between initial report date and submission date was 0 days to 3,474 days (9.5 years).
-Importantly, the initial submissions from many PSOs contained historical data that

-- inflated the time between initial report date and submission INITIAL REPORT DATES range from August 1, 2007 through March 31, 2018. - Some reports that were counted in the Data Submission Summary module may not be counted in one of the specified modules of the CFER-H: the Generic Patient Safety Concern module; Blood or Blood Product; Device or Medical/Surgical Supply; Fall; and Medication or Other Substance patient safety event-specific modules.
-The excluded reports contained information that is not within the intended scope of CFER-H. For example, 2,438 Medication or Other Substance events that were reported as Adverse reaction in patient to the administered substance without any apparent incorrect action are considered outside the scope of CFER-H. Thus, these were excluded from report counts in the Generic Patient Safety Concern module and in the Medication or Other Substance module.
-It should also be noted that reports involving an Adverse reaction in patient to the administered substance without any apparent incorrect action have no further information associated with them.
+While not reported here, the INITIAL REPORT DATE is the CFER-H data element representing the date the report was initially entered into the system at the provider facility and is often different from the date the report dates and submission dates indicated that submission dates ranged between July 26, 2012 and December 29, 2019, and the median number of days between initial report date and submission to the PSOPPC was 578 (1.6 years), with an interquartile range (25th-75th percentiles) from 249 days (0.7 years) to 1,159 days (3.2 years).
+The full range of differences between initial report date and submissions from many PSOs contained historical data, resulting in the appearance of a longer lag time between initial report date and submission date. - Some reports that were counted in the Data Submission Summary module may not be counted in one of the specified modules of the CFER-H: the Generic Patient Safety Concern module; Blood or Blood Product; Device or Medical/Surgical Supply; Fall; and Medication or Other Substance patient safety event-specific modules.
+The excluded reports contained information that is not within the intended scope of CFER-H. For example, Medication or Other Substance events that were reported as Adverse reaction in patient to the administered substance without any apparent incorrect action are considered outside the scope of CFER-H. Thus, these were excluded from report counts in the Generic Patient Safety Concern module and in the Medication or Other Substance module.
+It should also be noted that reports involving an Adverse reaction in patient to the administered substance without any apparent incorrect action in patient to the administered substance without any apparent incorrect action in patient to the administered substance without any apparent incorrect action have no further information associated with them.
 For this reason, frequencies and percentages displayed in the Data Submission Summary module differ from those shown in other modules.
 Criteria for exclusion may be found in the CFER-H Event Descriptions.
 A complete list of exclusion criteria for CFER-H V1.2 is located in Appendix A.